European casinos

 Countries with the Strictest Gambling Laws in Europe

-• Norway: In Norway, betting is state-controlled.
-Norsk Tipping and Norsk Rikstoto are the only authorized operators.
-Private and offshore operators are banned, and the Norwegian government blocks offshore sportsbooks and transactions.
+• Norway: Norway is strict in terms of betting and runs a state monopoly.
+Norsk Tipping and Norsk Rikstoto are the only authorised operators.
+Private and offshore operators are currently prohibited.
+The government blocks offshore sportsbooks, and there are still no plans to end the monopoly.

-• Turkey: All forms of betting are prohibited in Turkey.
-The only exceptions are state-run lotteries, sports betting, and horse racing.
-The government blocks illegal sportsbooks and imposes penalties on violators.
+• Turkey: All forms of third-party betting and gambling are banned.
+The only exceptions are state-operated offerings such as the national lottery, İddaa sports betting, and horse racing.
+The country is actively blocking illegal sportsbooks and imposing heavy penalties on both operators and users.

 European Countries with Liberal Betting Laws